Habidoye97/ipone-clone/README.md

-# New York Times - Clone
+# Apple Webpage - Clone

 This is a clone application of New York Times.
 <br>